qor/doc/admin/restful_api.md

 ## Actions

-Sometimes, it is required to expose an operation in the API that inherently is non RESTful.
+Sometimes, it is required to expose an operation in the API that inherently is non-RESTful.

 One example of such an operation is where you want to introduce a state change for a resource, you could design it with QOR Admin like: